MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Approval:**

-     -  Waiting for Finance Approval from Finanace Department for **Final Settlement** to Employee. after Finance Department approved, then user complete the request.
+     - In this stage, Waiting for Finance Approval from Finanace Department for **Final Settlement**. after Finance Department approved, then user complete the request.

      - If do not have any Final Settlement payment for Employee, then the request complete with **Move without Payment**.